rainsid/vault/rust/rustProgramming/partTwo/lesson09/03 Using Type Inference with Closures.md

 # Using Type Inference

-- you can use type inference to simplfy syntax
+- you can use type inference to simplify syntax
 - omit parameter type info
 	- Rust will infer the param type based on the values you pass in
 - omit return type info